han41858/angular-ko/aio/content/guide/creating-libraries.md

     "prefix": "lib",
     "architect": {
       "build": {
-        "builder": "@angular-devkit/build-ng-packagr:build",
+        "builder": "@angular-devkit/build-angular:ng-packagr",
         ...
 </code-example>

 You can build, test, and lint the project with CLI commands:

 <code-example language="bash">
- ng build my-lib
- ng test my-lib
- ng lint my-lib
+ ng build my-lib --configuration development ng test my-lib ng lint my-lib
 </code-example>

-Notice that the configured builder for the project is different from the default builder for app projects.
+Notice that the configured builder for the project is different from the default builder for application projects.
-This builder, among other things, ensures that the library is always built with the [AOT compiler](guide/aot-compiler), without the need to specify the `--prod` flag.
+This builder, among other things, ensures that the library is always built with the [AOT compiler](guide/aot-compiler).

 To make library code reusable you must define a public API for it.
 This "user layer" defines what is available to consumers of your library.
 A user of your library should be able to access public functionality (such as NgModules, service providers and general utility functions) through a single import path.